Lelou123/XmlEditor/README.md

 # XmlEditor ❌:

-Welcome to my repository made of a challenge
+Welcome to my repository made from a challenge

 <h2>Applications resources</h2>
 - Main function: Minify XML<br>
 - Layout: A landing page

-<h3>Funcional resources</h3>
+<h3>Functional resources</h3>
-- Upload de Arquivo Xml pode ser feito diretamente
+- Upload of XML files can be done directly<br>
-- Download de xml modificado no site
+- Download the XML modfied on the site

 <h2>How does it works?</h2>

 1. Upload a xml
-  - You can upload a file or put a xml text in the area box.
+  - You can upload a file or put a XML text in the area box.
-3. The intern content will be displayed on the fdorm and you can change it there.
+3. The inner content will be displayed on the form and you can change it there.
-4. The xml who suffer alterations will be displayed at the text area bellow
+4. The XML who suffer alterations will be displayed at the text area below
-  - Below of the text area there are options of visualization as: see the minify file or download it minified
+  - Below of the text area there are options of visualization as: See the minify file or download it minified

 ### Desktop Preview